yurivictor/tweetable-text/README.md

 * Move admin-only settings into separate class
 * Need to add hack to stop no tables error when plugin is activated
 * Submit pull request to jbenton
+* Need to add font-awesome to the plugin